go-gitea/gitea/docs/content/doc/features/localization.en-us.md

 have the same forms as the plural forms, and we will use `_ordinal` as a base suffix in future.

-If the provided key does not have the `_plural` suffix or its format template is invalid, the specific per plural forms must be provided explicitly.
-The plural key fallback hierarchy is as follows:
+### Technical details

+The following is technical and is provided to aid understanding in cases of problems only.
+Only use `.TrPlural` (and `.TrOrdinal`) with translation keys that have the suffix `_plural` (or `_ordinal`.)
+If you do not the specific per plural forms must be provided explicitly in the locale file.
+In this case keys for plural forms will be searched for in the following hierarchy:

 1. `${key}_${form}` in the locale.
 2. `${key}_other` in the locale.